scionproto/scion/doc/ControlPlanePKI.md

 JWS signed TRC to come up with another valid TRC for the same ISD and Version number (compromising "uniqueness") without consent from a voting quorum.

-Base TRCs are the root of the TRC update chain.
-Thus, they do not carry any votes.
-Trust has to be established in a different manner.
+A base TRC is the start of a TRC update chain.
+Base TRCs do not carry any votes.
+Therefore, trust is established in a different manner for base TRCs (see [TRC Bootstrapping](#trc-bootstrapping)).

 ### TRC Section: ProofOfPossession

-This is an object that maps AS identifiers to an array key types.
+This is an object that maps AS identifiers to an array of key types.

 New or updated keys sign the first TRC they appear in to show proof of possession.
-In a Base TRC, all keys need to show proof of possession and sign the TRC.
-We recommend that all keys are fresh in a TRC trust reset in the first place.
+In a base TRC, all keys need to show proof of possession and sign the TRC.
+We recommend that all keys be fresh in a trust-reset TRC.

 ### TRC Invariants